 Contact us for your first lesson and find out how we can help you with a personalized learning path.

-INSEAD highly values international diversity and requires competence in at least two languages.
+INSEAD places a high value on international diversity and requires competence in at least two languages.
 An Italian candidate with fluent English and a third language has a structural advantage.

 London Business School (London)